|Missed a Chapter?||Content Warnings|

 Another feather was clipped free, and she polished the one imperfect area of Ursur’s axe.

 During the fight, or after it, the axe had been slammed into the marble floor of the king’s throne room, chipping away a section from the bottom of the blade.

 The chipped piece of the axe had been turned into a knife.
 A knife he’d thrown at an angry new recruit with no fanfare or explanation, leaving her to find out its meaning on her own.
 At the time, she’d seen it as nothing more than a fancy bit of kit.
-A fae weapon that was actually killing an agent – though as angry as she’d been in her early days, she’d never done more than cut him with it.
+A fae weapon that was actually capable of killing an agent – though as angry as she’d been in her early days, she’d never done more than cut him with it.

 As much as she’d never wanted to be his recruit, as combative as their beginning had been, even then, some part of her had appreciated the respect, the challenge, and the small hope that she could reach long-abandoned potential.

 He’d been alone and needed a recruit.
 She’d been in the right place/wrong place at the wrong time/right time.
 A criminal he could coerce into being a recruit in lieu of prison time.
 The only one in her gang who’d had the guts to fight instead of run.